This article is part of the 31 Days of Pinterest Hacks series. Find the main page for this series here.

 One year, when I was still in the classroom, I ran a knitting club during lunch.
-I was surprised to find that many of the students who signed up were boys.
-More than that – a lot of them were children with learning disabilities or with social/emotional conditions.
-Not all of them learned to knit that year, but what they did learn was a great lesson to me as well.
+I was surprised that many of the students who signed up were boys.
+More than that, many were children with learning disabilities or those who needed social/emotional support.
+Not all of them learned to knit that year, but what they learned was an excellent lesson for me.
 The seemingly simple act of spinning yarn into a ball calmed them down almost immediately.
-I witnessed a room full of children focused, sitting for an extended period of time, and extremely serene.
+I witnessed a room full of children focused and incredibly serene.

-Why knitting may be a challenge for children with special needs
+Why knitting may be a challenge for neurodivergent and disabled children

-- Children with fine motor delays may find the technique demanding to coordinate.
+- Children requiring fine motor support may find the technique too demanding to coordinate.

 - Children with tactile sensory aversions may find the yarn a difficult texture to manipulate.

 - Free exploration.
-Allow your child to play with strings of yarn in a sensory bin, or simply allow him to play with balls of yarn.
-If your child struggles with the texture, begin with satin ribbons, then, soft raffia, then rope-like spools.
-Work your way up to the yarn.
+Allow the child to play with strings of yarn in a sensory bin, or simply allow them to play with balls of yarn.
+If the child struggles with the texture, begin with satin ribbons, soft raffia, and rope-like spools.
+Work their way up to the yarn.

 - Wind into a ball.
-Model how to do this for a few days while your child observes.
-Then, set-up a small ball for your child, and have him wind the unraveled yarn into a ball.
-You may need to do this hand-over-hand for a while.
-Sit behind him while you guide him – encouraging the pincer grasp.
+Model how to do this for a few days while the child observes.
+Then, set up a small ball for the child and have them wind the unravelled yarn into a ball.
+You may need to do this hand-over-hand for a while (always with consent).
+Sit behind them while you guide them—encouraging the pincer grasp.

 - Create a verbal routine.
-When winding yarn, you can create a verbal routine like: “Round, and round, and round we go” or sing a short song like “Ring around the Rosie”.
-Whichever you choose, keep it consistent with this activity.
+When winding yarn, create a verbal routine like: “Round, and round, and round we go” or sing a short song like “Ring around the Rosie.”
+Keep it consistent with this activity.

 - Wind around objects.
 Practice the same skill by winding around familiar objects like blocks and toys.
-Just ensure that they’re thick and somewhat long.
+Ensure that they’re thick and somewhat long.

 - Wind around a loom.
-This time, rather than rolling in circular motion, have your child practice winding sideways around a DIY loom.
-Also, criss-cross around sticks in a circle.
-(See images below for explanation).
-What you want to do is vary the direction the hands go in, even if you’re doing this entirely hand-over-hand like we do.
-This is, in fact, a pre-finger knitting/pre-crocheting practice!
+Rather than rolling in a circular motion, have the child practice winding sideways around a DIY loom.
+Criss-cross around sticks in a circle.
+See the images below for an explanation.
+Vary the direction the hands go.
+This is a pre-finger knitting/pre-crocheting practice!

-- If your child is ready, teach him to finger knit.
-There are tons of tutorials pinned on Pinterest.
-Always model first, then hand-over-hand, then let him fly!
+- If the child is ready, teach them to finger knit.
+There are many tutorials pinned on Pinterest.
+Always model first, hand-over-hand (with consent), then let them fly!

-If you need additional tips on how to break down the fine motor practice for your child, I’d love to help you find them.
+If you need personalized support for fine motor practice for a child, I’d love to help you find them.
 I offer one-to-one consultations for parents, educators, and clinicians.